mohammedhrima/Wolf-Compiler/SYNTAX.md

 + test with c libraries
 + test function with lot of arguments
 + test all possible cases that can be handled, so the code does not crash

++ (To be checked if neccessary) set registers for function argument , in generate_ir
++ every loop inside source code should check found_error